civl-verifier/civl-verifier.github.io/tutorial.md

 A program location where a context switch may happen is called a yield location.
 Any execution path in a procedure from its entry to exit is partitioned into a sequence of execution fragments from a yield location to the next.
-Each such execution fragment is called a yield-to-yield fragment.
+Each such execution fragment is called a *yield-to-yield fragment*.

 ## Refinement checking